Franjo Tuđman: Foreign policy

 Mate Granić was the Minister of Foreign Affairs from 1993 until the end of the Tuđman administration.
 In 1996 he signed an agreement on normalization of relations with FR Yugoslavia.
 On 9 September 1996 Croatia established diplomatic relations with FR Yugoslavia.

 The US was the main mediator in reaching a peace treaty in the region and continued to have most influence after 1995.
 The Croatian offensives in 1995 did not receive unambiguous supports from the US, but they supported Croatian demands for territorial integrity.
 However, the Croatian-American relations after the war did not develop as Tuđman expected.
-Serb minority rights and cooperation with the ICTY were asserted as the main issues and they led to a deterioration of relations at the end of 1996 and during 1997.
+Serb minority rights and cooperation with the International Criminal Tribunal for the former Yugoslavia were asserted as the main issues and they led to a deterioration of relations at the end of 1996 and during 1997.
 Tuđman tried to counter the pressure with closer relations with Russia and China.
-In November 1996 he received the Medal of Zhukov, awarded for contribution to the antifascist struggle, from Russian President Boris Yeltsin.
+In November 1996 he received the Medal of Zhukov, awarded for contribution to the antifascist struggle, from Russian president Boris Yeltsin.

 A confederation between Croatia and Bosnia and Herzegovina, adopted under the Washington Agreement, was not accomplished, while the Croat-Bosniak Federation acted only on paper.
 In August 1996 Tuđman and Izetbegović agreed to fully implement the Dayton agreement.
 Herzeg-Bosnia was to be formally abolished by the end of the month.

 In 1999 the NATO intervention in Kosovo began.
 Tuđman expressed his concerns regarding the potential damage to Croatian economy and tourism, which was estimated at $1 billion.
 Still, the government expressed their support to NATO and granted permission to NATO planes to use Croatia's airspace.
 In May, Tuđman said that a possible solution is to deploy UN peacekeepers in Kosovo that would enable the return of Albanian refugees, while Yugoslav forces would retreat to Serb-majority northern Kosovo.